mpirvu/TechXchange2003/README.md

        ```
        Note: if you want to deploy the AcmeAir instance with Semeru Cloud Compiler and InstantON instead, then follow these steps:

-       1. Edit the KNative permissions to allow to add Capabilities (if not already done)
+       1. ### Verify the Knative containerspec-addcapabilities feature is enabled

             To confirm whether the `containerspec-addcapabilities` is enabled, you can inspect the current configuration of `config-features` by executing the command
             > ```bash
             > kubectl -n knative-serving get cm config-features -oyaml | grep -c "kubernetes.containerspec-addcapabilities: enabled" && echo "true" || echo "false"
             > ```

             > **IMPORTANT**: If the command returns true, it indicates that the Knative 'containerspec-addcapabilities' feature is already enabled.
 Please skip the step regarding editing Knative permissions.
-However, if it returns false, please proceed with the subsequent step to enable the feature.
+However, if it returns false, please contact your instructor regarding this.

-            >>  ### Edit the Knative permissions to allow to the ability to add Capabilities

-            >>  ```bash
-            >>  kubectl -n knative-serving edit cm config-features -oyaml
-            >>  ```

-            >>  Add in the following line just bellow the “data” tag at the top:
-            >>  ```yaml
-            >>  kubernetes.containerspec-addcapabilities: enabled
-            >>  ```

-            >> **IMPORTANT**: to save your change and exit the file, hit the escape key, then type `:x`.
-If you received the message `Edit cancelled, no changes made`, it may indicate that the Knative service has already been edited and the same changes applied.
+            In a production scenario, you may be required to enable `containerspec-addcapabilities` manually, please refer to our [knative setup instruction](https://github.com/rhagarty/techxchange-knative-setup) for further info.

-       2. Create a Service Account named `instanton-sa-[Your Initial]`:
+       2. Create a Service Account bound to your project namespace:
           ```
-          oc create serviceaccount instanton-sa-[Your Initial]
+          oc create serviceaccount instanton-sa-$CURRENT_NS
           ```

        3. Create a Security Context Constraint named `cap-cr-scc`: